lwjohnst86/analyzing-cohorts-course/slides/chapter_1_video_1.md

 `@script`
-What is a cohort study?
-Cohorts are usually scientific studies that investigate how factors influence the risk for a disease.
+So what is a cohort study?
+Cohorts are scientific studies that investigate how factors influence the risk for a disease.
 Cohorts always include some type of time component to the data.
-But most importantly, participants in a cohort all share a common characteristic hence the term "cohort".
-For example, in the US Nurses' Health Study, all of the participants were married female nurses.
+Most importantly, participants in a cohort all share a common characteristic, hence the term "cohort".
+For example, the US Nurses' Health Study has only participants that are married female nurses.

 ---